vHMML/vhmml-dp-word-cloud/README.md

 In column F, we finalize our data: ```=if(B6=1,E6,"")```

-With the data in column F, we can feed it to a Word Cloud creator like Jason Davies’ Word Cloud Generator (https://www.jasondavies.com/wordcloud/).
-Here is our generated word cloud and how it was generated:
+With the data in column F, we can create a word cloud using Jason Davies’ Word Cloud Generator (https://www.jasondavies.com/wordcloud/):

 ![alt text](https://github.com/vHMML/vhmml-dp-word-cloud/blob/master/img/wc_jd_wcg_5.PNG "Word Cloud Generator")

 We can also use D3.js to create a word cloud on your own webserver.
-See LINK HERE for the full example (Note, you need a webserver for the example to work).
+See [the full example](https://github.com/vHMML/vhmml-dp-word-cloud/tree/master/example) (Note, you need a webserver for the example to work).
 This is based on Varun Agrawal’s Block (http://bl.ocks.org/varunagrawal/e4598d856778fc6733cc03235f6af801).
 Here is the generated word cloud:

 ![alt text](https://github.com/vHMML/vhmml-dp-word-cloud/blob/master/img/wordcloud_syriac_localhost.PNG "D3.js Word Cloud")